-To forecast the Great War, amid the United States and China, we have invited some old friends having expertise political theory from a very great distance.
+To forecast the Great War, amid the United States and China, I have invited some old friends from a very great distance.

 Greetings!
 ‘Chanakya, Machiavelli, Thucydides, John Thibaut, Woodrow Wilson and Kenneth N Waltz.’

 ‘Great to have you guys on board’, I said.

 ‘Well, friends, tell me something out of the ordinary about US-China war.’